QiKatherine/QiKatherine.github.io/content/post/Hugo Blogging with Wercker Auto Build & Deployment.md

 +++
 title = "Hugo Blogging with Wercker Auto Build & Deployment | 用Wercker自动部署网站" date = 2019-07-26T01:02:00+01:00
-lastmod = 2019-08-26T23:52:28+01:00
+lastmod = 2019-08-28T23:56:10+01:00
 tags = ["Hugo", "Git", "Wercker", "Org-mode", "Emacs"] categories = ["TECH"] draft = false
 +++

-The automated static website generators (like Octopress, Hexo and Hugo) have made website maintaining way more relaxed than before.
+The automated static website generators (e.g. Octopress, Hexo and Hugo) have made **website buiding and maintaining** way more relaxed than before.
 The workflow has been simplified to: write and save markdown -- preview on the localhost 1313 -- generate the ~/public (HTML) file -- push to a remote server (Github) -- backup source code.

 If one considers all technicalities, there are still many questions worth discussing to make this process more efficient, such as (1) which is the best way to host HTML files and source code files (2) which is the better way to automize the procedure.